edbkei/dissertation/README.md

 The executable file do.py has the following syntax: ./do.py arg1 arg2 arg3.

+./do.py h.
+This command displays help with all parameter combinations.\
+./do.py c arg2.
+This command (c)reate new asset containing in file pointed by arg2.
+It runs interface CreateAsset\

 token_create.py that uses Node.js script tokenapp.js interface CreateAsset\
 token_read.py that uses Node.js script tokenapp.js interface ReadAsset\